10 Strategies for Dealing with Dementia and Anger Issues

 We share 10 ways to make everyday life easier and less stressful for seniors with dementia.

-When someone has dementia, their ability to function well in the world declines.
+When someone has dementia, their ability to function effectively declines.

-Tasks that we consider simple, like brushing teeth, are actually quite complex.
+Tasks we consider simple, such as brushing teeth, are actually quite complex.

-To a person with dementia, it can be difficult to remember all the steps and sequence them properly.
+For someone with dementia, it can be challenging to remember all the steps and sequence them correctly.

-For example, these are the major steps needed to brush teeth:
+For example, these are the key steps needed to brush teeth:

-1. Enter the correct bathroom (the one with their toothbrush)
+1. Please enter the correct bathroom (the one with their toothbrush)

 4. Locate toothpaste

-6. Put an appropriate amount of toothpaste on toothbrush
+6. Put an appropriate amount of toothpaste on the toothbrush

-7. Put toothbrush (with toothpaste still on) in mouth and gently brush every tooth surface
+7. Put the toothbrush (with toothpaste still on) in your mouth and gently brush every tooth surface

 8. Spit out toothpaste